Capital One Venture vs. Venture X: Should you upgrade your account?

 When this article was originally published, the Venture X card was offering a whopping 100,000 bonus miles to new cardholders, earned by spending $10,000 in the first six months of opening an account.
 Worth $1,000 towards travel, this bonus was incredibly enticing for me.
 Furthermore, new cardholders could earn a $200 statement credit for vacation rentals charged to the card in the first year.
 This includes rentals made through Airbnb and VRBO, which are platforms I book through often.
 As I knew welcome bonuses are never a guarantee, this offer was a big motivator in my decision-making process.

-Though those offers have expired, the current welcome bonus is still solid: new cardholders can earn 75,000 miles, worth $750 towards travel, once spending $4,000 in the first three months of opening an account.
+Though those offers have expired, the current welcome bonus is still solid: earn 75,000 miles once you spend $4,000 on purchases within three months from account opening, equal to $750 in travel!
 Having $750 to use towards travel is still substantial, and the spend threshold required to earn it is much more manageable.
 Let this be a lesson, though, if you’re considering a card with a nice welcome bonus; that welcome bonus offer could suddenly change, so plan accordingly.

 Annual travel credits